surbhibawaria/School_District_Analysis/README.md

 #### Scores by School Size

 Thomas High School is a medium sized school.
-After replacing the 9th grade score, there was very minute impact on scores by school size.
+After replacing the 9th grade score, there is very minute impact on scores by school size.

 _Original Analysis_: